Attribution-Guided Pruning for Insight and Control: Circuit Discovery and Targeted Correction in Small-scale LLMs: Acknowledgements

-This work was supported by the Federal Ministry of Education and Research (BMBF) as grant BIFOLD (01IS18025A, 01IS180371I); the European Union’s Horizon Europe research and innovation programme (EU Horizon Europe) as grant ACHILLES (101189689); and the German Research Foundation (DFG) as research unit DeSBi [KI-FOR 5363] (459422098).
+This work is supported by the Federal Ministry of Education and Research (BMBF) as grant BIFOLD (01IS18025A, 01IS180371I); the European Union’s Horizon Europe research and innovation programme (EU Horizon Europe) as grant ACHILLES (101189689); the German Research Foundation (DFG) as research unit DeSBi [KI-FOR 5363] (459422098); the DSC ScaDS.AI of Leipzig University; grants from the Norwegian Cancer Society and the Research Council of Norway (project numbers 334862 and 357305); and the National Research Foundation, Singapore and Infocomm Media Development Authority under its Trust Tech Funding Initiative.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not reflect the views of the funding agencies.